 Core Ultra 7 265K vs Core Ultra 9 285K

-Two cpus from Intel, targeting different sides of the features and capabilities spectrum.
+Two processors from Intel, targeting different sides of the multi-core performance and single-thread speed spectrum.
 The biggest difference comes down to cache.

-Best Value
+Best Performance

 Core Ultra 9 285K